German submarine U-859: Fate

 On 23 September 1944 U-859 was running on the surface, within 23 nmi of Penang and the end of her voyage, when she was intercepted in the Malacca Straits by the British submarine HMS Trenchant, which had been forewarned of her arrival date and route by decrypted German signals.
 In difficult conditions with a heavy swell running and a second U-boat thought to be lurking, Trenchant's commander Arthur Hezlet carried out a snap attack using his stern torpedo tubes, hitting U-859 amidships.
-The U-boat sank immediately in 50 m of water with several compartments flooded, and 47 men drowned, including her commander.
+The U-boat sank immediately in 50 m of water with several compartments flooded.
+47 men drowned, including her commander.

-Twenty of the crew did manage to escape however, opening the hatch in the relatively shallow sea and struggling to the calm surface.
-Eleven of the survivors were picked up by HMS Trenchant immediately following the sinking, and the remaining nine were picked up by the Japanese after being adrift for 24 hours and were taken ashore to await repatriation.
+Twenty of the crew escaped by opening the hatch in the relatively shallow sea, struggling to the calm surface.
+Eleven survivors were picked up by HMS Trenchant immediately following the sinking, and the remaining nine were picked up by the Japanese after 24 hours adrift.
+They were then taken ashore to await repatriation.

 Salvage

-In 1972 a total of 12 tons of mercury were recovered from U-859 and brought into Singapore.
+In 1972 a total of 12 tons of mercury were recovered from U-859 and brought to Singapore.
 The West German Embassy claimed ownership of the mercury.
 The Receiver of Wreck took possession of the mercury, and the High Court of Singapore ruled that "the German state has never ceased to exist despite Germany's unconditional surrender in 1945 and whatever was the property of the German State, unless it was captured and taken away by one of the Allied Powers, still remains the property of the German State..."